guc1/A-Piece-Of-Cake/UPDATE.md

 - 2025-10-27: Stored planning AI chat in database so conversations persist across visits and show in viewer and snapshot modes.
 - 2025-10-27: Disabled Webpack filesystem cache to prevent PackFileCacheStrategy errors during development.
 - 2025-10-27: Replaced always-on sign-out with conditional sign-in/out in AppNav.
+- 2025-10-27: Added customizable favicon path and documented placement (image not included in repo).